I’d be lying if I said that most people didn’t head to Southeast Asia to lie on beaches, eat cheap food and drink cheap beer.

 Due to the remoteness of the volcano, you will likely arrive late in the night to a high elevation with cold air.
 If you’re lucky, you will be able to find a room for the night at one of the hospitable homestays.

-Don’t count on freshly laundered sheets or a functioning toilet, but if sure beats sleeping in the vehicle you arrived in.
-A 3am wakeup call will send you into the chaotic streets of Cemoro Lawang and into a rusty land rover to journey into the volcanic area of the region.
+Don’t count on freshly laundered sheets or a functioning toilet, but it sure beats sleeping in the vehicle you arrived in.
+A 3 am wakeup call will send you into the chaotic streets of Cemoro Lawang and into a rusty land rover to journey into the volcanic area of the region.

 You’ll watch the sunrise over Mount Bromo and the surrounding area before heading back down to the base of the volcano crater.

 From here, you’ll begin the long hike across the plateau before starting the steep climb to the top of the crater.
-When you reach the top, you’ll peer inside a smoking, active volcano.
+When you reach the top, you’ll peer inside smoking, an active volcano.

 Sailing from Flores to Lombok